astronomer/docs/learn/cloud-ide-tutorial.md

 :::info

 The name you give your pipeline will be the name of the DAG which the Cloud IDE will create from your input.
-Hence names of pipelines within a project must be unique and can't contain special characters.
+Names of pipelines within a project must be unique and can't contain special characters.

 :::